zeicoin/zeicoin-miner/README.md

 # ZenRX

-**ZenRX** is a high-performance, CPU-only miner for RandomX-based cryptocurrencies.
+**ZenRX** is a high-performance, CPU-only miner for RandomX-based cryptocurrencies (zei available)

-It is the official mining engine of the **ZenOS platform** (https://zenplatform.dev), designed for tight OS-level integration, automated deployment, and simplified large-scale management.

 ZenRX can also be used as a fully standalone miner on Linux and Windows.

-Performance is comparable to XMRig for supported algorithms.
-It is **not inherently faster or slower than XMRig** — the focus is architectural simplification and platform integration rather than raw performance changes.
+Dev fee - 0%

 ---

 # Platform Integration

-ZenRX is built specifically for the **ZenOS mining platform**, providing:
+ZenRX providing:

 - Seamless integration with ZenOS services
 - Native monitoring via HTTP API